So you're asking yourself - how do i stop my dog being dominant? Why does my dog think he's higher in the pack than me?

 So what do I do to fix my dog's behaviour problems?

 Times have changed.
 Science has moved on.
 Emotional understanding has progressed.
 Stop thinking dominance and start FEELING.
 When looking for help from a trainer or behaviourist, look at their qualifications.
 Look on their web sites to see if they're talking dominance.
 Applying pack leader rules to your dog is old hat.
 I"m not saying that some of the dominance reduction things don't work - they may - in some circumstances.
 But why not take advantage of the enhanced knowledge, and the hours of reading that qualified behaviourists and trainers and scientists have invested.
-The up to date approach is to work with your dog's problems by looking at their emotions and their general emotional stability.
+The up to date approach is to work with your dog's problems by looking at their emotions and their general emotional stability, and to build their self-confidence and communication skills with you.

 Want to know more?

 And more free dog training and behaviour notes here

-If you're looking for dog training or behaviour help, please look here
+If you're looking for dog training or behaviour help in the Scottish Highlands, Pawsability can help - click here.

 SAFETY NOTE: Dog aggression is dangerous.
 Don't try to deal with it yourself by reading books, watching the TV, searching the internet.
 This approach will just confuse you and your dog.
 Get some professional help - or at least ask a professional behaviourist for advice on what dog behaviour and training books to read.
 Otherwise please speak with your vet for a referral to a good behaviourist or trainer, or look here to find a qualified dog behaviourist close to you.

 Look here for recommended books to help you deal with your dogs dominance.